 For those of you who are wondering what the day in the life of a missionary looks like, I’ll try to give you the outline of what my schedule looks like most days.
 Typically, we start with an hour of Eucharistic Adoration at 9 a.m., and the rest of the morning is for team meetings, having team breakfast, taking care of administrative business, etc., depending on the day.
 Mass is during the noon hour, and the afternoons are wide open for us to meet with our disciples, plan Bible studies, go out on campus (sometimes with our disciples) and strike up conversations with strangers, meet with students who might be interested in knowing more about the faith, and basically just being present to the students.
 Evenings are for Bible studies and taking time to relax or finish up any work we want to get to.

 It’s hard for me to condense everything that’s happened so far into one reasonably-sized blog post, but hopefully this is a good start to knowing more about what my life in Austin looks like.
-To all of my family members, friends, mission partners or students, please know that I’m praying for y’all (yes, I have started saying y’all), and thank you for reading.
+To all of my family members, friends, mission partners or students, please know that I’m praying for all of you, and thank you for reading.